DiemBang/javascript-school-assignment-2023/README.md

 # JavaScript Fundamentals Interactive Webshop

 This was a school assignment in the course JavaScript - Fundamentals at Medieinstitutet as well as my first JavaScript project.
-The assignment was to create a basic and interactive webshop as a one page scroller site with focus on applying JavaScript for dynamic rendering.
+The assignment was to create a basic and interactive webshop as a one page scroller page with focus on applying JavaScript for dynamic rendering.

 Hope you enjoy exploring this JavaScript Basics Interactive Webshop and feel free to provide feedback!